 Repeat side wall steps for the other two shelves.
 You’re almost done with this part.

-Insert your pocket hole plugs into the back wall pocket holes, if you want.
-(Use a little wood glue.)
+Insert your pocket hole plugs into the back wall pocket holes.

 In order to finish your shelves, you’re going to need to sand them smooth.
 Use fine-grit sandpaper (220-grit recommended).

 Sand all surfaces of your shelves and walls.

 Wipe them clean and dry, then finish with the finish of your choice.

 Part 7: Spray paint your Mobile Bar Cart Posts

 While your shelf finish is drying, you can work on your rolling cart posts.

 Grab a can of spray paint in the metallic finish of your choice.